![]() |

 ![]() | ![]() | ![]() |

-USS GONZALEZ is the 16th ARLEIGH BURKE class guided missile destroyer.
-In 1999 she participated in Operation Allied Force where she has fired Tomahawk cruise missiles on Yugoslav ground targets.
-(Images at the end of this site.)
-One missile was damaged and splashed into the water, some meters next to the destroyer.
+USS GONZALEZ is the 16th ARLEIGH BURKE - class guided missile destroyer.
+In 1999 she participated in Operation Allied Force during which she fired

 | General Characteristics: | Keel Laid: February 3, 1994 |